-Concentration of credit risk
+Concentration of Credit Risk

-Financial instruments that potentially subject the Company to concentration of credit risk consist of cash accounts in a financial institution, which, at times may exceed the Federal depository insurance coverage of \$250,000.
-The Company had not experienced losses on these accounts and management believes the Company is not exposed to significant risks on such account.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of cash accounts in a financial institution, which, at times may exceed the Federal depository insurance coverage limit of \$250,000.
+The Company has not experienced losses on these accounts and management believes the Company is not exposed to significant risks on such account.